Philip C. Bobbitt

 About the Rebekah Johnson Bobbitt National Prize for Poetry

-The Rebekah Johnson Bobbitt National Poetry prize is awarded every other year for the best book of poetry published by a living United States author during the preceding two years.
+The Rebekah Johnson Bobbitt National Poetry prize is awarded every other year for the best book of poetry published by a living United States author during the preceding two years or, at the discretion of the jury, for lifetime achievement.
 It was established in 1988 and is the only national poetry award given by the United States.

 The $10,000 prize is given by the family of the late Rebekah Johnson Bobbitt of Austin, Texas, in her memory.
 She was the late President Lyndon B. Johnson's sister and, while a graduate student in Washington, D.C., during the 1930s, was an employee of the Library of Congress, where she met coworker and college student O. P. Bobbitt, whom she later married.
 Their son, Professor Philip C. Bobbitt, related, "After my mother's death, I discovered a cache of old index cards apparently used as surreptitious notes under the eyes of a superintendent who supposed perhaps that mother was typing Dewey decimals.
 The long campaign by which my father moved, successively, from conspiratorial coworker to confidante to suitor, was partly played out in the indexing department of the Library.
 Sometime after my mother's death, my father and I decided to endow a memorial in her honor and, owing to the history I have described, the Library of Congress was suggested as a possible recipient of this memoriam."